 The Teacher Development Schools (TDS) initiative has been a driver of this concept at Ashdale Primary School since becoming a TDS in 2014.
 Ashdale Primary School staff have taken the roles of both participant and provider of Professional Learning.
 This has created an intertwined relationship between self-development and capacity building of key individuals in the school.
 Staff now see the need to develop and hence, become learners themselves.

 Since the school has taken on TDS, there has been further reflection by teachers to advance their own personal status.
-We currently have a total of ten teachers who have achieved Level Three status, many of whom have been involved at some level, with the TDS project.
+We currently have a total of ten staff who have achieved Level Three status, many of whom have been involved at some level, with the TDS project.

 Ashdale Primary School is a TDS for Special Educational Needs (SEN) and Digital Technologies.
 We can offer individualised Professional Learning to staff at DoE schools.